China says no survivors in plane crash with 132 on board | Business

 ALSO READ

+Health News Roundup: China approves five COVID-19 antigen kits for self-testing - CCTV; Exclusive-WHO says it advised Ukraine to destroy pathogens in health labs to prevent disease spread and more

+Health News Roundup: China approves five COVID-19 antigen kits for self-testing - CCTV; Hong Kong reports 32,430 COVID cases, 264 deaths and more

+Health News Roundup: China approves five COVID-19 antigen kits for self-testing - CCTV; South Korea reports record-high 383,665 new COVID-19 cases - KDCA and more

-Health News Roundup: Philippines approves emergency use of Pfizer's COVID-19 drug Paxlovid; Hong Kong leader urges vaccinations as COVID infections swamp city and more
+Health News Roundup: China approves five COVID-19 antigen kits for self-testing - CCTV; Hong Kong reports 32,430 COVID cases, 264 deaths and more